kubernetes/website/content/en/docs/concepts/containers/introduction-to-containerd.md

 ---
 reviewers:
 - ridavid2002
-title: Introduction to Containerd
+title: Introduction to Container Runtimes
 content_type: concept
 ---

 <!-- overview -->

-This page walks you through the overall process of reviewing the containerd configuration file along with how to list the containerd containers.
+This page walks you through the overall process of analyzing the container runtime on your kubelet.
+We use containerd in this example because it is the most common container runtime used in Kubernetes.
+After the deprecation of Dockershim many users will find this page useful when looking for alternatives to the familar "docker" commands such as, `docker ps`, `docker images`, and so on.

 ## {{% heading "prerequisites" %}}